SupraTHICC/homelab-setup/README.md

 The qBittorrentVPN docker hub can be found [here](https://hub.docker.com/r/dyonr/qbittorrentvpn/) which provides a lot of information and the environment variables that can be used.
 For this container you will need to have a VPN, if you choose to go with OpenVPN like I have you can find a list of supported VPN providers [here](https://haugene.github.io/docker-transmission-openvpn/supported-providers/).
 I use NordVPN, I know there are _better_ alternatives available but it's just what I'm used to, as well as OpenVPN.

+First. create a new directory in the qbitvpn directory and name it openvpn, you will then need to get .ovpn files from your VPN provider and copy them to the openvpn.
+Make sure they're named exactly how they were named when you got them from your VPN provider.
 In the Portainer UI, click add a stack and name this one qbitvpn.
 Below is an example of my settings which you will need to modify with your VPN providers info:
 ```sh
 services:
   qbitvpn: